 For example, students who try too much in mathematics.
 Even if they do not solve the exercises, they deserve a generous mark.
-The good teacher detects children who differ from the average.
+A good teacher detects children who differ from the average.
 But encourages children who have weaknesses.
 Children learn better from their mistakes.
 Henry Ford had said: "Failure is the opportunity to begin again, more intelligently."
-Yet the teacher has to acknowledge students’ workload.
+Yet the teacher has to acknowledge students' workload.
 He should not assign too much homework.

 6. Being a Role Model

 The children should admire their teacher.
 He works like a second father or mother.
 Engaged pedagogues create a family atmosphere within the classroom.
 They observe children and understand them.
 They realize when someone has a problem and provide mental support and practical advice.
 The students learn to cooperate.
 They act like brothers and help each other.
 They will hear and accept other ideas.
 They don't bully their colleagues into doing what they want.

 In Japan, the teachers feel responsible for all students in their classes.
 They often spend lots of time outside of normal hours helping students who have failed.
 Above all, teachers send values.
 They create characters.
 They lead their students to proper socialization.
 They feel responsible for their students’ behavior, morality, and for their general social adjustment.
 As a result, children in Japan do not drop out of school.
 The country’s high-school graduation rate is 96.7 percent.

 7. Positive Relationship With Students